Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 Underestimate the impact of orientation and light

 Orientation is not a minor technical detail.
-In high-end homes, it defines daily comfort, energy consumption and the perception of space.
+In high-end homes, defines daily comfort, energy consumption and perception of space.

 Common mistakes: